jamesadhitthana/TunaForecaster/README.md

   <img src="https://raw.githubusercontent.com/jamesadhitthana/TunaForecaster/master/Screenshots/predict-ows.png">
 </p>

+From the experiments we did on Orange, we saw that the predictive model we made in Orange has a small accuracy score.
+Besides that in Orange, we can't do file iteration, while our data consists of many files.

 ### Making Predictions with Python

 Because of Orange's limitations, we switch from it and use Python instead.
 We write a python script to create the predictive model and also making predictions.
 Python libraries that we use are as follows: